 Hanscom AFB provides quality drinking water by maintaining the local distribution system, flushing the system, and testing regularly.
-Along with the routine water analysis performed by the MWRA, the base's BE office monitors the temperature, chlorine, and pH levels at the time of samples collection twice monthly at eleven locations on the base and at the Fam Camp.
-The samples are analyzed by an independent laboratory.
+Along with the routine water analysis performed by the MWRA, the base's BE office monitors the temperature, chlorine, and pH levels at the time of samples collection.
+Samples are analyzed by an independent laboratory.

 Bacteriological Testing: Hanscom AFB tests the quality of drinking water twice a month.
-Eleven samples are collected across the base which are then tested for Total Coliform and Fecal Coliform.
+In total eleven samples are collected across the base each month which are then tested for Total Coliform and Fecal Coliform.
 Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
-Testing conducted in October, November, and December of 2023 detected coliforms indicating the need to evaluate potential problems or irregularities in water distribution system.
-When this occurs, the base is required to conduct regulatory assessments to identify any problems that may have contributed to coliform detection.
-A Total Coliform positive from the laboratory is an alert to check for E. coli, which is a fecal coliform harmful to human consumption.
+Testing conducted in August 2024 detected coliforms indicating the need to evaluate potential problems or irregularities in water distribution system.
+A coliform positive result from the laboratory is an alert to check for E. coli, which is a fecal coli form harmful to human consumption.
 The MCL (a permissible regulatory limit) for Hanscom AFB is 2 (two) positive coliform samples a month.

-Three samples tested positive for total coliform, all in October 2023 (highest month), as shown in Table 2, below.
-No disease-causing bacteria (i.e., E. coli) was detected for the calendar year 2023.
+Four samples tested positive for total coliform in 2024, three in August and one in October (Table 2).
+No disease-causing bacteria (i.e., E. coli) was detected for the calendar year 2024.